The original Wigner's-Friend scenarios: Resolution according to Wigner

 Wigner admits that this collapse is a ``highly non-linear'' event.
 For Wigner, it marks a violation of linearity by the intervention of $F$'s consciousness, and a case of the mind directly affecting matter.
 He points out that, mathematically, the initial superposition is converted to a mixture, which is represented by the density matrix, not a wavefunction.
 Accordingly, $F$ sees a definite outcome, with a probability given by the Born rule.

-Physicists have not generally accepted Wigner's points regarding consciousness.
+Physicists have not generally accepted Wigner's idea on the active role of consciousness.
 What is relevant here, however, is not the specific mechanism of collapse, but rather Wigner's recognition that collapse occurs without his agency.
-This is consistent with the common (if not universal) understanding of the collapse axiom in standard quantum mechanics,\cite{standard,vN.55,Sakurai,Weinbergbook} which holds that a collapse occurs upon any measurement.
-And this resolves the paradox.
-But for readers who still reject the collapse axiom, the next two examples (Secs.
+This resolves the Wigner's-Friend Paradox, if not the larger measurement problem.
+And it is consistent with the common (if not universal) understanding of the collapse axiom in standard quantum mechanics,\cite{standard,vN.55,Sakurai,Weinbergbook} which holds that a collapse occurs upon any measurement, by any observer.
+For readers unsatisfied by the collapse axiom, the next two examples (Secs.
 III and IV) are interesting.